fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/orientation1.png" width="600" %}

 The sensor is 15x13x35 mm, where the 15 mm length corresponds to x, the 13 mm to x, and the 35 mm length to z.
 The sensor is "decorated" with a small piece of the cable sticking out and a small dent corresponding to a screw hole.
-The cable is on the -x side, the screwhole is on the +x side.
+The cable is on the -x side, the screw hole is on the +x side.
 The bottom of the sensor holder is flush with the z=0 plane.
 The sensor itself is 1 mm shifted upwards, in the positive z-direction.

-The ft_sensorplacement function operates by shifting the object that is specified in `cfg.template` (so for example the sensor, or the sensor holder) with `cfg.outwardshift` in the positive z-direction.
+The **[ft_sensorplacement](/reference/ft_sensorplacement)** function operates by shifting the object that is specified in `cfg.template` (so for example the sensor, or the sensor holder) with `cfg.outwardshift` in the positive z-direction.
 Subsequently the object is rotated so that it is perpendicular to the surface, and finally it is translated to its final position.

 In general the orientation and rotation are determined by a rotation around the z-axis, followed by a rotation around the y- and x-axis.
 Since rotations are not [commutative](https://en.wikipedia.org/wiki/Commutative_property), the order in which they are applied matters.
 These rotations can be specified as `cfg.rotz`, `cfg.roty` and `cfg.rotx`, respectively.
 Note that **[ft_sensorplacement](/reference/ft_sensorplacement)** also returns the `cfg` structure as it was used in the placement, so if you did not explicitly specify the rotations in the input `cfg`, the output `cfg` will have the rotations, which allows you to change them and re-run the placement.